 Future research could investigate the implications of negative psychological effects and more events related to impulsivity and risk-taking.
 Researchers could continue to investigate other specific factors of resilience that lead may lead to negative effects along with other negative sides to resilience in addition to risk-taking, inaccurate estimations, and psychological stress effects.

-Congratulations on your graduation, Emilee!
+One more thing — Congratulations on your graduation, Emilee!
 We are so happy to share in the excitement and joy of your graduation, and very proud of you!!
 We appreciate all your contributions to the FF- PTG Lab and continue to support you as you continue to further your education.
-We wish you all the best!
+We wish you all the best in your new career for Master’s in Counseling program at Wayne State!
+We hope you swing by Pryale!